 Door County Cherry Pie

-Your favorite pie crust recipe – enough for a double crusted pie
+A favorite pie crust recipe, enough for a double-crusted 9” pie

 4 tablespoons cornstarch

 1 whole egg combined with 2 tablespoons whole milk or half and half

 1 tablespoon sugar, to sprinkle on top of the pie

 If using fresh cherries, remove pits.
 Save juice that is extracted from the pitting process.
 If using frozen cherries, thaw the cherries slightly, keeping the juice.

 Place the cherries and juice in a large sauce pot and place on medium-low heat.
 As the cherries warm, more juice will come out.

 Combine the sugar and 4 tablespoons of cornstarch.
 Add mixture to the cherries.
 Put back on medium-low heat and cook until thickened, stirring frequently.
 Remove from the heat and stir in the extract.
 Let cool to room temperature.